bandrewss/PHYS333-MusicBox/README.md

 #### Computation and Control:
 There will be several songs hard coded into the firmware.
-Each time the song select knob is turned a CPU interrupt will be handled to switch the current playing song without waiting for song completion.
+Each time the song select button is pressed a CPU interrupt will be handled to switch the current playing song without waiting for song completion.
 Each time the BPM is changed an interrupt will be handled to update the length of every note and rest before picking the song up where it was interrupted.